Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Different Color Coneflowers You Can Get For Your Garden

 The most common coneflower you will find is the purple coneflower (Echinacea purpurea).
-It used to be that purple and white were the choice of colors, but that has changed.
+It used to be that purple and white were the choices of colors, but that has changed.

 If you don’t want purple coneflower there are other colors of coneflowers available like the one pictured above.